strepkov/demonstartor-preview/tutorials/md/tutorial10.md

 ![alt text](../img/obstacle_on_track.jpg)

-An approximate position of the obstacle is 100:25.
-The car should reach the obstacle and stop, when it disappears the car has to continue the movement.
+An approximate position of the obstacle is (-8:100 or z24).
+The car should reach the obstacle and stop, when it disappears(100 seconds after simulation has started) the car must continue the movement.

 Show the [solution](solutions/solution10.md).